Hereford Army Airfield: Military use

 The airfield was acquired by the War Department in August 1942 for use as an auxiliary air field for Douglas Army Airfield.
 A total of 2598 acre were acquired by the War Department.
 Improvements included the addition of three bituminous taxiways, a concrete parking apron, 38 buildings, and 18 miscellaneous structures.
 Four ordnance-related structures were also identified, as well as two ammunition storage facilities.
 The Hereford AAF had housing capacity for 598 troops.
 According to the 2011 Archive Research Site Summary, historic construction maps of the airfield depict a skeet range southeast of the runways.
 It is unknown whether the skeet range was ever constructed.

 Due to its mission of training bomber crews, the longest runway at Hereford was 9,200' long, significantly larger than the typical runway of a World War II-era training field.

-The airfield offered specialized night training in B-25 Mitchell and B-26 Marauder medium bombers.
+The airfield offered specialized night training in North American B-25 Mitchell and Martin B-26 Marauder medium bombers.
 Historical documents also indicate that UC-78 aircraft were also flown out of Hereford AAF.